edequalsawesome/awesome-random-site-description/README.md

 ### Manual Installation

-1. Upload the plugin files to the `/wp-content/plugins/awesome-random-description-block` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/awesome-random-description-block` directory
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Gutenberg editor to add the 'Awesome Random Description' block to your pages or templates
+3. Use the Gutenberg editor to add the 'Awesome Random Description' block to your pages

 ## Usage